sajjadGG/book-python/data-types/str.rst

 Getting text from user
 ======================
 * ``input()`` returns ``str``
-* Space at the end of prompt
+* Good practice: add space at the end of prompt

 .. code-block:: python